 Real-time media calls and meetings with Microsoft Teams

 The Real-time Media Platform enables bots to interact with Microsoft Teams calls and meetings using real-time voice, video, and screen sharing.
-This is an advanced capability which allows the bot to send and receive voice and video content frame by frame.
-The bot has "raw" access to the voice, video, and screen sharing media streams.
-(Bots which process media themselves are called application-hosted media bots, as opposed to simpler service-hosted media bots that rely on the Real-time Media platform for all media processing.)
+This is an advanced capability that allows the bot to send and receive voice and video content frame by frame.
+The bot has raw access to the voice, video, and screen sharing media streams.
+There are simpler service-hosted media bots that rely on the Real-time Media Platform for all media processing.
+Bots that process media themselves are called application-hosted media bots.

-The platform provides a simple socket-like API for the bot to send and receive media, and handles the real-time encoding and decoding of audio/video packets using codecs such as SILK and G.722 for audio and H.264 for video.
-The platform also handles all media packet encryption/decryption and packet network transmission automatically, so the bot just needs to concern itself with the actual audio/video content.
-A real-time media bot may participate in 1:1 calls as well as meetings with multiple participants.
+The platform provides a simple socket-like API for the bot to send and receive media.
+It handles the real-time encoding and decoding of audio or video packets using codecs such as SILK and G.722 for audio and H.264 for video.
+The platform also handles all media packet encryption or decryption and packet network transmission automatically.
+The bot is only concerned with the actual audio or video content.
+A real-time media bot participates in 1:1 calls as well as meetings with multiple participants.

-When a real-time media bot answers an incoming call or joins a Microsoft Teams meeting, it must declare what modalities it intends to support.
+When a real-time media bot answers an incoming call or joins a Teams meeting, it must declare what modalities it must support.
 For each supported modality, the bot declares whether it can send and receive media, receive only, or send only.
-For example, a bot designed to handle 1:1 Teams calls may wish to both send and receive audio, but only send video (as it does not need to receive the video of the caller).
+For example, a bot designed to handle 1:1 Teams calls, requires to both send and receive audio, but only send video as it does not require to receive the video of the caller.
 The set of audio and video modalities established between the bot and the Teams caller or meeting is called the media session.

-Two types of video modalities are supported: main video and video-based screen sharing.
-Main video is used to transport the video from a user's webcam.
-Video-based screen sharing allows a user to share his or her screen as a video stream.
-The platform allows a bot to send and/or receive both video types.
+Two types of video modalities are supported, main video and video-based screen sharing.
+The main video is used to transport the video from a user's webcam.
+The video-based screen sharing allows a user to share his or her screen as a video stream.
+The platform allows a bot to send and receive both video types.

-When joined to a Teams meeting, a bot can receive multiple main video streams simultaneously — up to 10 per media session.
-This allows the bot to "see" more than one participant in the meeting.
+When joined to a Teams meeting, a bot can receive multiple main video streams simultaneously up to ten per media session.
+This allows the bot to see more than one participant in the meeting.

 Frames and frame rate

 A real-time media bot interacts directly with the audio and video modalities of a media session.
-This means the bot is sending and/or receiving media as a sequence of frames, where each frame represents a unit of content.
-One second of audio may be transmitted as a sequence of 50 frames, with each frame containing 20 milliseconds (ms) —1/50th of a second — of speech content.
-One second worth of video may be sliced as a sequence of 30 still images, each intended to be viewed for just 33.3ms — 1/30th of a second — before the next video frame is displayed.
+This means the bot is sending and receiving media as a sequence of frames, where each frame represents a unit of content.
+One second of audio is transmitted as a sequence of 50 frames, with each frame containing 20 ms that is 1/50th of a second of speech content.
+One second of video is transmitted as a sequence of 30 still images, each intended to be viewed for just 33.3 ms that is 1/30th of a second before the next video frame is displayed.
 The number of frames transmitted or rendered per second is called the frame rate.
-"30fps" indicates 30 frames per second.

-Each second of audio is represented as 16,000 samples, with each sample containing 16-bits of data.
-A 20ms audio frame contains 320 samples (640 bytes of data).
+In audio format, each second of audio is represented as 16,000 samples, with each sample containing 16-bits of data.
+A 20 ms audio frame contains 320 samples that is 640 bytes of data.

-An advanced capability of the platform allows a bot to send/receive video as encoded H.264 frames.
-This supports bots which provide their own H.264 encoder/decoder, or do not need the video stream decoded into raw RGB24 or NV12 bitmaps.
+An advanced capability of the platform allows a bot to send or receive video as encoded H.264 frames.
+This supports bots which provide their own H.264 encoder or decoder, or do not require the video stream decoded into raw RGB24 or NV12 bitmaps.

 Active and dominant speakers

 When joined to a Teams meeting consisting of multiple participants, a bot can identify which meeting participants are currently speaking.
 Active speakers identify which participants are being heard in each received audio frame.
-Dominant speakers identify which participants are currently most active (or "dominant") in the group conversation, even though their voice may not be heard in every audio frame.
+Dominant speakers identify which participants are currently most active or dominant in the group conversation, even though their voice is not heard in every audio frame.
 The set of dominant speakers can change as different participants take turns speaking.

-In a 1:1 call, the bot will automatically receive the video of the caller if the bot is enabled to receive video.
+In a 1:1 call, the bot automatically receives the video of the caller if the bot is enabled to receive the video.
 In a Teams meeting, the bot must indicate to the platform which participants it wants to see.
 A video subscription is a request by the bot to receive a participant’s main video or screen-sharing content.
-As the participants in the meeting conduct their conversation, the bot may modify its desired video subscriptions based on updates of the dominant speaker set or notifications indicating which participant is currently screen sharing.
+As the participants in the meeting conduct their conversation, the bot modifies its desired video subscriptions based on updates of the dominant speaker set or notifications indicating which participant is currently screen sharing.

-To develop an application-hosted media bot, you must install the following NuGet package within your Visual Studio project:
+To develop an application-hosted media bot, you must install the Microsoft.Graph.Calls.Media .NET library NuGet package within your Visual Studio project.

-Application-hosted media bots require .NET/C# and Windows Server, as described in detail in Requirements and considerations for application-hosted media bots.
+Application-hosted media bots require .NET or C# and Windows Server.
+For more information, see requirements and considerations for application-hosted media bots.